Heavy-Tailed Features and Empirical Analysis of the Limit Order Book Volume Profiles in Futures Markets: Conclusion

 \section{Conclusion}

+The aim of this paper was to create the building blocks for dynamic models, by considering the long memory in the dependence structure, the heavy tail features in the marginal distributions and the impact of sampling frequency.
+By implementing two procedures, the Hurst exponent and the more recent technique being the extremogram, this research confirmed the finding of long range dependence across all assets, with increasing dependence for shorter time increments.
+This forms a key considering for modeling the dependence structure within the LOB volume profiles.
+We further explored the importance of a study on heavy tailed marginal distributions in the context of the observed dependence.
+The large sample sizes on which to fit the extreme value distributions are sufficient to obtain consistent estimators of the marginal distribution and the heavy tailed features.

-This paper considered 3 distributions across 6 futures assets for an entire year of trading (2010).
-From this analysis we attempt to model and assess the tail features present in the data.
+Researching the second objective, we considered 3 distributions across 6 futures assets for an entire year of trading (2010).
+From this analysis we attempt to model and assess the heavy tail volume profile features present in the data at each level of the bid and ask in the LOB.
 In addition to the different distributional fits considered, we explored many different parameter estimation methods within each distribution to ensure that we have a method that is robust to the ultra-high frequency data analyzed and a method that best captures the features present in the data.